 Quarters begin during mid to late June, September, November, and March.
 There may be additional or alternate start dates due to demand or other circumstances.
 Though not required as a participating student; the Zoo may request pre-scheduled attendance due to an animal or other emergency or concern, the Zoo will or may be open to students during any 24 hour day; any day of the year.
 At times, homework assignments are heavy and access to a computer is a necessity.
 Students are frequently scheduled to begin their days in the fall, summer and spring at 7:30a.m.
 Winter hours vary depending on the weather.
 Weekly indoor or outdoor classes continue on throughout the year.
 The school is closed on Thanksgiving Day and Christmas Day.

-Each quarter consists of 480 practical clock hours broken down into 12 weeks of 40 hours per week.
+Zoo Tech 1.0 and Zoo Tech 2.0 each consist of 720 practical clock hours broken down into 24 weeks of 30 hours per week.
 Students will be required to be on the zoo grounds for a maximum of (10) ten hours per day.
 Employment or opposing work schedules are not recommended as they may interfere with progress in the program.
-Students will receive one week off each quarter (either during or between quarters).
+Students will receive two weeks off each 6 month course (either during or between courses).
 The scheduling of such time off must be approved by the instructors.
 Also, other time off for special circumstances may be arranged at the discretion of the instructors and will be considered on an “as needed” basis.
 Clock hours must be kept current regardless of time off granted.
 Any other absences must be made up prior to the completion of the quarter in which they occurred.
 Failure to make up missed classes or Zoo duties will result in no grade given and dismissal from the program.
 Unless specified, without written notice, the dismissal date will be as described in the “Official Termination Date” section.

 As a student of the Cat Tales Zoological Training Center, you will be expected to meet the requirements of the program.
 These include classroom hours as well as Park duty and Outreach involvement.
 The program is designed as an award system providing you with incentives to excel in your studies.
 Because of the nature of the field of Zookeeping, there is a great deal of emphasis placed on safety.
 All safety rules must be strictly observed.
 While the Cat Tales Zoological Training Center is home to some of the most beautiful creatures on earth, the animals at the Park are also the most dangerous.
 A careless act could result in the serious injury or death to a human or an animal.
 A student violating safety procedures and regulations, who fails to make satisfactory progress, interferes with other students’ work, is insubordinate, boisterous, vulgar or obscene, under the influence of drugs or alcohol, or does not make timely tuition payments is subject to immediate termination from the program.
 Any student willfully causing harm to, or threatening to cause harm to any animal at the Park will be immediately dismissed from the program and prosecuted to the fullest extent of the law.